 This station option is located between Jerrold Avenue and Oakdale Avenue in the Bayview.
 There are industrial uses to the north and west and residential neighborhoods to the south and east.
+A campus of City College of San Francisco is immediately adjacent to the south end of the station.
 Hunters Point is a short distance to the east.